November Hazardous Webinar one: Research lessons from the 2024 Canadian fire season | Natural Hazards Research Australia

 The 2024 Canadian fire the season was one of the worst on record for the country, and follows an equally devastating fire season in 2023.
 Out of the destruction will come lessons identified by research and opportunities for innovations to be applied.

-Join Canadian experts Kelsey Winter, Manager of Wildfire Operations Research at FPInnovations and Dr Amy Cardinal Christianson, Policy Advisor at the Indigenous Leadership Initiative, to get an insight into the research learnings, while Sandra Whight, Executive Director of National Capability at AFAC, will discuss the value of research and knowledge from others, alongside learnings about resource sharing between Australia and Canada.
-With longer and more destructive fire seasons becoming the norm across the globe, Australia will be able to learn from the Canadian experience.
+Attendees heard from Canadian experts Kelsey Winter, Manager of Wildfire Operations Research at FPInnovations and Dr Amy Cardinal Christianson, Policy Advisor at the Indigenous Leadership Initiative, on insights into the research learnings, while Sandra Whight, Executive Director of National Capability at AFAC, discussed the value of research and knowledge from others, alongside learnings about resource sharing between Australia and Canada.

 Speakers: